 American Express just refreshed their Premier Rewards Gold Card and renamed it “American Express Gold Card.”
 It is now a metal card.

-Most importantly the card raises the bar for points-earning at US restaurants and US grocery stores, while retaining strong points-earning on airline spend.
+Most importantly the card raises the bar for points-earning at restaurants worldwide and US grocery stores, while retaining strong points-earning on airline spend.
 And they’ve added a new monthly credit for dining.

 Today’s changes to the product – for me – make it the most rewarding card for ongoing spend, although it’s still important to use another card for spending outside of bonus categories because you never want to earn just one point per dollar on anything.

 Initial Bonus Offer to Earn 35,000 Membership Rewards Points